Skip to main content

 7. Bollinger Bands

 Bollinger Bands have three lines: a 20-period SMA in the middle, with upper and lower bands two standard deviations away.
-When price hits the upper band, the market is relatively overbought; touching the lower band means relatively oversold.
-The “Bollinger Squeeze” – when the bands get really narrow – is a signal that a breakout is coming soon.
+When price touches the upper band, the market is relatively overbought; the lower band means relatively oversold.
+The "Bollinger Squeeze" — when the bands go narrow — signals that a breakout is coming.
+I missed a big EUR/JPY move in February because I ignored a squeeze, so now it's one of the first things I check.

 8. ATR (Average True Range)

-ATR measures how much an asset typically moves by averaging the range between highs and lows over a set period.
-It doesn’t tell you direction, just how much price tends to swing.
-That makes it perfect for setting stop-losses and sizing positions – for example, a trailing stop at 2× ATR gives a trade enough room to breathe without getting stopped out by normal volatility.
+ATR measures how much an asset typically moves by averaging the range between highs and lows.
+It doesn't tell you direction, just how much price tends to swing.
+That makes it ideal for setting stop-losses — a trailing stop at 2x ATR gives a trade enough room without getting stopped out by normal noise.
+I set stops at 1.5x ATR for day trades and 3x ATR for swings.

 9. Fibonacci Retracement

-Fibonacci retracement is a classic tool for finding pullback entry points within a trend.
-You draw from a swing high to a swing low (or the other way around), and horizontal levels appear at 23.6%, 38.2%, 50%, 61.8%, and 78.6%.
-Those levels act as potential support or resistance where price might reverse and keep going with the trend.
-Many traders combine Fibonacci with RSI to look for confirmation at those levels.
+Fibonacci retracement finds pullback entry points within a trend.
+You draw from a swing high to a swing low (or vice versa), and horizontal levels appear at 23.6%, 38.2%, 50%, 61.8%, and 78.6%.
+Those levels act as potential support or resistance where price might reverse.
+Many traders combine Fibonacci with RSI for confirmation at those levels.

 10. DeMarker Indicator

-The DeMarker is a lesser-known but effective oscillator that compares the most recent high and low prices to the previous period’s.
+The DeMarker is a less common oscillator that compares recent high and low prices to the previous period's.
 It runs from 0 to 1: above 0.7 suggests overbought, below 0.3 suggests oversold.
-Unlike RSI, it focuses on intrabar highs and lows instead of closing prices, which can give a different perspective.
+Unlike RSI, it focuses on intrabar highs and lows instead of closing prices, giving you a different angle.
+I've only used it on index futures, so I can't vouch for how it behaves on forex.

 MT5 Indicator Combinations That Work